 The Montague Water Conservation District (MWCD) is contracted to provide Montague's municipal water supply.
 According to the 2021 Montague Municipal Services Review, the MWCD provides the City with water from two different sources depending upon the time of the year.
 During mid-April through mid-October, the City is supplied water from Lake Shastina.
 During the remainder of the year, the source of water is the Little Shasta River.
 Based on these sources and the City's contract with MWCD, the City's has a supply capacity of 1.15 million gallons per day (MGD).
-While the City may require additional capacity at some point in the future, the City's current demand of 0.4 to 0.8 MGD is substantially lower than the amount of its current available supply (PMC, 2011).7 According to the 2021 MSR, the State Department of Public Health had indicated the City was able to secure \$5 million in grants and \$851,572 in loans and completed construction of a new water treatment plant circa 2015.
+While the City may require additional capacity at some point in the future, the City's current demand of 0.4 to 0.8 MGD is substantially lower than the amount of its current available supply (PMC, 2011).
+According to the 2021 MSR, the State Department of Public Health had indicated the City needed to update its treatment system by 2014 old due to age and the need for repairs and upgrade.
+The City was able to secure \$5 million in grants and \$851,572 in loans and completed construction of a new water treatment plant circa 2015.